Positive Reinforcement Dog Training

-When it comes to training dogs, there are many different philosophies and dog training techniques used by different dog trainers.
-Some reality television celebrities have quickly become famous with their methods and stirred controversy among certified dog trainers.
-If you are looking into a new dog training career, you will want to know the differences between these philosophies in order to select a school that offers the program you are most comfortable with.
-Here is a quick look at the training philosophy and techniques utilized by Animal Behavior College.
+When it comes to dog training, professional dog trainers have many different philosophies and utilize various dog training techniques.
+If you’re looking into a dog training career, you’ll want to know the differences between these philosophies in order to select a school that offers the program you’re most comfortable with.
+Below is Animal Behavior College’s dog training philosophy and techniques.

 Relationship Building Foundation

-One of the first lessons our dog training school teaches our students when becoming a dog trainer is how to build a close relationship with canines.
+One of the first lessons our dog training school teaches our students is how to build a close relationship with dogs.
 We believe this can be accomplished through constant positive interaction with dogs; thereby creating a healthy foundation on which even the most difficult challenges can be easily solved.
 We also found that once a proper dog and human relationship is established, dogs are more likely to learn faster and less likely to display unwanted behaviors.

 Operant Conditioning Principles